Mr. Fuji: California and Texas (1976–1977)

-In 1976, Fuji went on his own to work for [Big Time Wrestling (San Francisco)|Big Time Wrestling in California].
+In 1976, Fuji went on his own to work for Big Time Wrestling in California.
 He won the NWA San Francisco United States title defeating Pat Patterson on February 7 in San Francisco.
 He held the title until leaving the territory in February 1977.

 Also in 1976 he worked for World Class Championship Wrestling in Texas while champion in California.

 Return to the WWWF (1977–1978)

 Fuji and Tanaka returned to WWWF in 1977.
 They took on Freddie Blassie as their manager.
-On September 27, 1977, they defeated Larry Zbyzsko and longtime rival Tony Garea in the finals of a tag team tournament to win their third WWWF World Tag Team Championship.
+On September 27, 1977, they defeated Larry Zbyszko and longtime rival Tony Garea in the finals of a tag team tournament to win their third WWWF World Tag Team Championship.
 They wrestled in many six-man and eight-man tag team matches during their third reign.
 They lost the belts to Dino Bravo and Dominic DeNucci on the March 14, 1978, episode of Championship Wrestling.
 Shortly after, they left WWWF again.